 What I am asking is if we are smart enough to take all these measurements when it is about our physical health why do we fail to monitor our financial health?

+On the other side of the equation is spending.
 Spending (or expenditure) is everything that leaves your pocket.
 Spending fits under three categories:

 - constant expenditure (this is the expenditure that must be incurred, cannot be easily controlled and includes mortgage, any payment on loans, secured debt, electricity, gas, water rates, etc.);